Chapter 2

 For example, the La code marks clause structure (L) with a linking verb + a subject predicative constituent that is an adjective phrase (a).
 As an example with the dot character, the Cn.a code marks a complex-transitive verb in clause structure (C) with the complex-transitive verb + a direct object constituent that is a noun phrase (n) + an object predicative constituent that is an adjective phrase (a).

-Table 2.13: Capital letters L, I, T, C, and D
+Table 2.13: Capital letters L, I, T, C and D

-T Transitive verb Mono-transitive verb is associated with a direct object (-OB1), an element which often refers to the person or thing affected by the action of the verb.
+T Transitive verb Mono-transitive verb selects a direct object (-OB1), an element which often refers to the person or thing affected by the action of the verb.

 Table 2.14: Lower case letters a, n, p, pr, n/pr, n/a, t, f, w, g, i and r